BNU HW campus

 If you have never studied at weekends and your funding has been blocked, this suggests SFE/SLC have incorrectly applied the block, this may be due to an error on your record (this could be at BNU and/or the partner).
 Please email us at weekend@bnu.ac.uk confirming what days you are currently studying and how long you have been studying on these days.
 Please ensure you include your student ID number in your email.
 We will investigate this and get the transfer to weekdays verified.

 The SLC has created a two-step Change of Circumstances (CoC) process and we are working to their timeline.
+This SLC process will ensure that each student's account is correctly updated for all years of their course.

 According to the Student Loans Company, an overpayment occurs when you are paid more student finance (loan or grant) than you are entitled to.